 Trust and Respect?

 When someone sends you an email, they tacitly consider it for your eyes only.
 And so should you.
-Now, there are exceptions such as threatening or otherwise illegal communications.
-Of course emails of that nature would be forwarded to authorities.
+Now, there are exceptions, such as threatening or otherwise illegal communications.
+But, of course, you should forward emails of that nature to authorities.
 Or even in this case where another friend exposed the nefarious activities of another.

-If your intentions are honorable, if you feel forwarding an email to another party can help the person who sent it to you, simply ask their permission to do so first.
-Explain what you hope to accomplish.
+If your intentions are honorable, if you feel forwarding an email to another party can help the person who sent it to you, ask their permission to do so first.
+Then, explain what you hope to accomplish.

-By forwarding private emails, you reflect a basic lack of character by betraying the trust of the person whose email you are exposing without their permission.
+By forwarding private emails, you reflect a fundamental lack of character by betraying the person’s trust whose email you are exposing without their permission.

 Are you to be trusted?

 Trust takes time to build and even longer to repair, if even possible, once breached.
-Be that person that can be trusted — not the one forwarding others emails with your snarky or condescending commentary.
+So be that person that can be trusted — not the one forwarding other’s emails with your snarky or condescending commentary.